bilyi1andrii/Stroke_prediction_analysis/README.md

 4. The variance in avg_glucose_level differs significantly between patients who had a stroke and whose who did not

 ## Results
 The thorough analysis can be found in the .html file.
 The code part is located in .rmd file.
-You can also take a look at the data, which is in Dataset folder.